-If you’re not really interested in rewards and just want to avoid interest for as long as you can, consider charging your medical expenses to the Wells Fargo Platinum card.
+If you’re not really interested in rewards and just want to avoid interest for as long as you can, consider charging your medical expenses to the Wells Fargo Reflect℠ Card.
 This card will give you a full 18 months to pay down expenses charged to your card without a dime in interest charges with its intro APR offer on purchases from account opening (up to 21 months with on-time minimum payments during the intro period).
-The APR after the intro period ends is 12.99 percent to 24.49 percent variable APR thereafter).
+The APR after the intro period ends is 12.99 percent to 24.99 percent variable.

-The zero percent interest offer also applies to qualifying balance transfers, so this card is yet another option to consider if you have medical debt lingering on other cards with much higher rates.
-Just be aware of the 3 percent balance transfer fee (minimum $5, whichever is greater) that needs to be paid upfront for each balance transfer you make within 120 days of account opening and up to 5 percent ongoing (minimum $5).
+The 0 percent interest offer also applies to qualifying balance transfers, so this card is yet another option to consider if you have medical debt lingering on other cards with much higher rates.
+Just be aware of the 3 percent balance transfer fee (minimum $5, whichever is greater) that must be paid upfront for each balance transfer you make within 120 days of account opening.
+After 120 days, the balance transfer fee is 5 percent (minimum $5).

-You can also avoid paying an annual fee with this card, and you’ll get benefits like cellphone protection, easy access to your FICO credit score with Wells Fargo Online® each month, secondary auto rental insurance coverage, travel accident insurance and roadside dispatch.
+You can also avoid paying an annual fee with this card, and you’ll get benefits like cellphone protection, easy access to your FICO credit score, secondary auto rental insurance coverage, travel accident insurance and roadside dispatch.